ttopper/CPSC128/docs/M12_Testing_and_Documentation/02-unified-modelling-language-uml.md

 # Unified Modelling Language (UML)

-UML stands for Unified* Modeling Language.
-Rather than being a spoken (like English) or written (like Python) language UML specifies a_graphical_language for describing the production of software.
+UML stands for Unified[^*] Modeling Language.
+Rather than being a spoken (like English) or written (like Python) language UML specifies a _graphical_ language for describing the production of software.
 UML includes 13 kinds of diagrams that provide for the depiction of business processes, database schemas, project activities and programming language statements.
 We are just going to use one of them, [UML class